 Close the oven door and reduce its temperature to the lowest available setting.
 A temperature of 140 to 150 F is ideal, hot enough for food safety and palatability but too low to dry or overcook the pizza.

-Eat the pizza within one to two hours for the best possible quality.
+Keep the pizza warm in your oven for no more than one to two hours, for the best possible quality.
 After more than two hours, the crust will begin to dry out.

 The "Wrap" Method